-To qualify for the RMIT Graduate Certificate in Finance students must complete 4 compulsory units.
+To meet the requirements of the Graduate Certificate in Finance award, students must satisfactorily complete four (4) compulsory units.

 Students who successfully complete the Graduate Certificate in Finance will articulate to the Master of Finance with advanced standing, and will be required to complete seven (7) units in order to qualify for the degree.

 Credits and exemptions will be assessed consistent with the principles of the RMIT University’s Credit Policy.

 Eligible OUA students can access the government loan scheme known as FEE-HELP.
 You pay back the loan through your taxes once your income reaches a minimum threshold.